Catherine Payton Phillips: Travels across the Thirteen Colonies

+Marriage and settling in Cornwall

-On 17 March 1757 Peisley married Samuel Neale.
+On 17 March 1757, Peisley married Samuel Neale.
 Peisley died three days later.
-Payton had met William Phillips, a copper agent and widower, in 1749 and she married him in 1772, when she moved to his home in Redruth, Cornwall.
+Payton had met William Phillips, a copper agent and widower, in 1749.
+She married him in 1772, when she moved to his home in Redruth, Cornwall.

+Death

 She died on 16 August 1794 and was buried at the Quaker Burial Ground, Come-to-Good, in the parish of Kea, near Truro.
 Her stepson, James Phillips, a Quaker printer, published her Memoirs and some other writing after her death.
 James's sons, Richard Phillips (1778–1851) and William Phillips (1775–1828) were Fellows of the Royal Society.